marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	The default text is: You were randomly drawn, but your payoff is X. It is therefore not paid out.

-.. important:: The winning notification can only be displayed if you also define a (only works together with `Winner's draw`_) on the lecturer side.
+.. important:: The winning notification can only be displayed if you also define a `Winner's draw`_ on the lecturer side.
 Otherwise no winner can be determined.
 Winners are always drawn with a lecturer element.

 Contract